How Long Does a Car Battery Last?

 How long does a full car battery last?

-Some cars’ batteries can last up to five or six years, while others need to be replaced after only two years.
+Some cars’ batteries can last up to 3 to 4 years, while others need to be replaced after only two years.
 In general, your car’s battery should be replaced every three to four years.

 Does a weak battery affect car performance?